ryanchen0327/literature-reviews/zotero/LanguageAgentsAchieve2024.md

 > **"Answer question: <question>.
 Search for papers, gather evidence, and answer.
 If you do not have enough evidence, you can search for more papers (preferred) or gather more evidence with a different phrase.
 You may rephrase or break-up the question in those steps.
 Once you have five or more pieces of evidence from multiple sources, or you have tried many times, call answer_question tool.
 You may reject the answer and try again if it is incomplete."**

 # key improvements
-Zero training, always keep up with new papers published, evolve with better llm, chain of thought, decomposed rag_systems as fucntions
+Zero training, always keep up with new papers published, evolve with better llm, chain of thought used inexplicitly in gather-evidence step, decomposed rag_systems as functions

 # limitations
-didn't mention figures in paper, can be improved with embeddings with vllm.
+didn't mention figures in paper and can be improved with embeddings with vllm.

 # Key questions